- What is the Women’s Umpires Training Program?

-To be a ‘certified’ umpire with US Lacrosse all umpires must be in ‘good standing’ attained by paying US Lacrosse dues and Local Board dues, attend all required meetings that include an annual rules interpretation meeting and passing the rules test annually.
-To be certified as Youth, Apprentice, Local, District, and National umpire all umpires must attend: A clinic that includes classroom instruction and on-field training in 5 critical areas:
+To be a certified umpire with US Lacrosse, umpires must be in ‘good standing’ attained by paying US Lacrosse dues and Local Board dues, attending all required meetings, including an annual rules interpretation meeting, and must pass the rules test annually.
+To be certified as a Youth, Apprentice, Local, District, and National umpire, candidates must attend: A clinic that includes classroom instruction and on-field training in 5 critical areas:

 - Responsibilities, Ethics, and Professionalism

 - Positioning, Field Coverage, and Fitness

 - Game Management, Mechanics and Procedures & Administration

 - Comportment, Communication, and Teamwork

 The clinic must also meet the requirements set forth in the "Rating Grid"

 A rating is the level at which you have been certified by US Lacrosse.
 Each rating level has different criteria and points of emphasis for the different levels of play that the candidate is rated to officiate.
 Your rating is directly related to your on-field evaluations and is not guaranteed.
 Those levels of rating are: